Bodyboarding: Progression

-From the conception of the modern bodyboard in 1971, bodyboarding has experienced spurts of rapid growth both as an industry and extreme sport.
+From the invention of the modern bodyboard in 1971, bodyboarding has experienced rapid growth both as an industry and extreme sport.
 With its origins in America, over the past decade the industry has shifted from a primarily American to a global industry phenomena.
-The sport has grown into a worldwide industry with growing strongholds in Australia, South American countries like Peru and Chile, Japan, Canary Islands (Spain), South Africa, and so forth.
-The evolution of maneuvers and waves in which it is being done have rendered it one of the most extreme wave riding forms in the world.
+The sport has grown into a worldwide industry with growing strongholds in Australia, Peru, Chile, Japan, Canary Islands (Spain), South Africa, and so forth.
+The evolution of it's movements and incredible skill have rendered it one of the most extreme wave riding forms in the world.
+However, it still remains an easy sport to pick up and do casually.

-Bodyboarders have been accredited with pioneering some of the world's heaviest, most renowned surf locations in the world: Teahupo'o, French Polynesia; Shark Island, Australia; El Fronton, Spain; Cyclops, Australia; Ours, Australia; Luna Park, Australia; etc. In addition, bodyboarders place strong emphasis on aerial maneuvers on bigger, heavier sections of waves.
-These include aerial 360s, ARS (Air Roll Spin), el rollos, inverts (tweaking the board with the momentum of the wave and then swinging it back), backflips, ATS (Aéreo Thiago Schmitd) and variations/hybrids of these maneuvers are also performed.